Published 29th of May 2015

 Due to Mega-Fixu, work in the hospital pharmacy will change so that, for instance, medicine orders from wards are checked in advance, not after retrieval.
 Pharmacists will have more time to go through ward orders and resolve any unclear cases.

-In the future, after the machine has been validated, Mega-Fixu can retrieve packages independently.
+In the future, after the system has been validated, Mega-Fixu can retrieve packages independently.
 Only occasional spot checks will be done to ensure a correct end result.
 Automation will also hopefully shift the ergonomic strain of strenuous and recurring tasks, such as unloading medicine deliveries to storage, from people to machines.